Appdynamics/couchbase-monitoring-extension/README.md

      ```
      **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

-     There are five categories of metrics i.e cluster, node , bucket, query, xdcr.
+     There are five categories of metrics i.e cluster, node , bucket, query, xdcr, index.
 To disable any of these sections, change the include parameter under the section to "false" as follows:
      ```
      index:
         include: "false"